MorgesHAB/ERT2020GS/README.md

 -----------------------------------------------------------------
 ## How to use the software
 Create a `main.cpp` file.
-Add a Packet instance and your Transceiver instance
+Add a Packet instance and your Transceiver instance and fill data on your packet.
+The Packet::write(T t) method can take all the data that are of a size 8, 16 or 32 bits.
+You can override this method and adapt it to for example string or GPS data as it's already done.
+This is the same thing for the Packet::parse(T t) method.

 This is an example for the transmitter part with LoRa as RF modem :
 ```cpp